2013–2014 Zika virus outbreaks in Oceania: Easter Island

 By March 2014, there were one confirmed and 40 suspected cases of Zika virus infection on Easter Island.
 The Zika virus was suspected to have been carried to the island by a tourist from French Polynesia during the annual Tapati festival, held between January and February.
-Chilean health authorities decided against issuing a health alert, saying that the outbreak had been contained and was under control, and advised travelers to take precautions against mosquito bites.
+Chilean health authorities decided against issuing an health alert, saying that the outbreak had been contained and was under control, and advised travelers to take precautions against mosquito bites.
 By the end of the year, 173 cases of Zika had been reported, but all of the cases were described as "mild".

 On 24 September 2014, a Belgian woman flying to Easter Island from Tahiti was diagnosed with Zika virus infection after having previously received ambulatory care in Tahiti, and was taken to Hanga Roa Hospital for evaluation.
 LAN Airlines undertook operations to ensure other people on the woman's flight were not infected, and local health authorities stated that Zika was not a risk for people on the island.